 Katy Walker Mejia

 Katy Walker Mejia is an educator, mother, activist, musician, and filmmaker.
-In 2002 she earned a Bachelor of Arts in Video Art from the University of Texas at Austin.
+In 2002 she earned a Bachelor of Arts in Video and Photographic Arts from the University of Texas at Austin.
 After moving to New York City to follow her passion for music and film, she found work as a DJ and produced a slew of high-vibration events with various collaborators.
-She eventually worked as an Art Director for clients such as Carol’s Daughter, HBO, HBO Documentary Films, and Live Nation.
-Living in Brooklyn, she forged lasting connections with unique musicians, teaching artists and filmmakers, merging her passion for music and film with her husband, Joél Mejia, and eventually joining Things Are Changing Productions, LLC.
+She eventually worked as an Art Director for clients such as HBO, HBO Documentary Films, Comedy Central, Interscope and various entertainment companies.
+Living in Brooklyn, she forged lasting connections with unique musicians, teaching artists and filmmakers, merging her passion for music and film with her husband, Joél Mejia, and eventually joining Things Are Changing Productions.
+She is dedicated to creating music and films about consciousness, culture, and the evolving human experience.

 Because she has always seen herself as a multidisciplinary artist, it was a natural step to bring like minds together to create the genre-defying music collective, Dream Circle, which furthers her development in songwriting, storytelling, and filmmaking.
 Time is Art: Synchronicity & the Collective Dream (2015) was her first feature film and was independently released and screened worldwide and is available on the Gaia platform.

-Katy recently directed a short documentary film called Birth From the Earth (2023) which won runner up at the Denton Black Film Festival and won best short film at the 2023 MOM Film Festival.
+Katy also directed the short documentary film, Birth From the Earth (2023) which won runner up at the Denton Black Film Festival and won best short film at the 2023 MOM Film Festival.